 These materials—teaching kits, analytical notes, and interviews—summarize specific scientific questions and decipher the issues related to population questions.
 All of them may be used as tools for introducing students to demographic phenomena and demographic change in France and throughout the world.

-Gender based violence, inequalities, social
+Gender and violence, inequalities, social relations

 Violence and gender relations in the French